-Why Do Companies Care Why You Left Your Previous Job?
+Why Do Companies Care Why You Left Your Last Job?

-There are several reasons why a business would care about why you left your current employer.
+There are several reasons why a business would care about why you left your current employer or your last job.

 Pro fact: Deloitte suggests that 43% of millennials ages 21 to 38 will quit their jobs within the next two years.
 Meaning, employers will rely more on the reasoning for leaving a job.